hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ## Enable telnet/SSH/serial

 Below code can be pasted in the browser console after loading the http://192.168.100.1 (default ONT page).
 This will enable telnet as root with no password on the device (same can be done with '/usr/sbin/sshd' binary).
-The below hack uses an injection exploit on the 'eventlog_applog_download.json' page, command can be injected in the request body 'applog_select' parameter and are executed as superadmin(root).
+The below hack uses an injection on the 'eventlog_applog_download.json' page, command can be injected in the request body 'applog_select' parameter and are executed as superadmin(root).
 ```
 // Fetch a non csrf protected page to get a csrf token
 await fetch("http://192.168.100.1/setup.cgi?next_file=statusandsupport/status.html").then(function (response) {